WD-Scott/WordsofWar/README.md

 The chart above shows the dimensions that contributed most to a single prediction from the model; the bars indicate magnitude and whether the feature influenced the model toward or away from a prediction of War = 1.
 Investigating local explanations can provide insight into whether or not the model’s decisions align with human decision-making.

-The third way we add interpretability is by employing the SHapley Additive exPlanations (SHAP) package to visualize feature importance values from the second model <sup>7</sup>.
-In contrast with LIME, SHAP values explain how features affect a model globally.
+The third way we add interpretability is by employing the SHapley Additive exPlanations (SHAP) package to visualize feature importance values from the second model.<sup>7</sup> In contrast with LIME, SHAP values explain how features affect a model globally.

 <div align="center">
     <img src="images/shap.png">
 </div>
 <p align="center">

 The visualization illustrates the most influential features SHAP identified for our second model, ranked by the largest mean magnitude associated with war predictions.
 By comparing SHAP with LIME, we observe that the key features influencing local predictions often differ significantly from those impacting global outcomes.
 This contrast highlights the unique insights each method brings to model interpretability.

 # Conclusions
 <a name="conclusions"></a>